AGENTS

 * Apply cross-command controls in [Global flags](/docs/workflows/global-flags).

-* Keep defaults centralized in [Extension config](/docs/features/extension-configuration).
+* Keep defaults centralized in [Extension configuration](/docs/features/extension-configuration).

 ## Video walkthrough